sstsimulator/sst-docs/docs/core/iface/StandardMem/handler.md

 void func(StandardMem::Request* request, dataT data);
 ```

 StandardMem passes requests back to an endpoint using a handler.
 Handlers should use one of the above function signatures and are passed to the interface in its constructor.
 Calling this function denotes a transfer of responsibility for a Request from the interface to the endpoint.
-Once called, the interface should no longer access the `request` and the endpoint is responsible for subsequently `delete`ing the `request` if neccessary.
+Once called, the interface should no longer access the `request` and the endpoint is responsible for subsequently `delete`ing the `request` if necessary.

 ## Requirements
 **Memory interface** &nbsp;